treatment, healing, and recovery in osteitis pubis symphysis

 • Not using proper shoes

-biomechanical inefficiencies
+Biomechanical inefficiencies

 Problems caused due to improper machines, or faulty body mechanisms are called biomechanical inefficiencies.
 Some of the common biomechanical inefficiencies are: